House GOP Votes to #ReleaseTheMemo GOP Wrote to Discredit Russia Probe

 Republicans on the House Intelligence Committee did break new ground, as the panel has never before used its power to declassify a memo they wrote.
 Now the White House has five days to review the document and potentially block its release, but that seems unlikely.
 Trump reportedly erupted in anger when he learned that DOJ officials were trying to keep it classified, arguing that releasing it would be “extraordinarily reckless.”

-Democrats who have read the memo say it’s misleading because it cherrypicks facts to create a false impression of DOJ malfeasance.
-They note that even if all the information in the Steele dossier had been discredited – which is not the case – officials would have needed additional intelligence to obtain a FISA warrant.
+Democrats who have read the memo say it’s misleading because it cherry-picks facts to create a false impression of DOJ malfeasance.
+They note that even if all the information in the Steele dossier had been discredited — which is not the case — officials would have needed additional intelligence to obtain a FISA warrant.
 There are concerns that the document’s release could jeopardize those other sources.
 Democrats drafted their own memo, which is said to be a point-by-point rebuttal to the Nunes document.
 The committee voted to make it available to the full House, but decided that memo should not be released to the public without further review.

 “We have crossed a deeply regrettable line on this committee,” said Representative Adam Schiff, the panel’s top Democrat.
 “We had votes today to politicize the intelligence process, to prohibit the FBI and the Department of Justice from expressing their concerns to our committee and to the House, and to selectively release to the public the majority’s distorted memo.”